 Google algorithm updates in 2018 revealed that Google is intensifying its focus on evaluating content quality and at the depth and breadth of a website’s content, said Eric Enge, general manager of Perficient Digital.“We tracked the SEO performance of a number of different sites,” Enge said.
 “The sites that provided exceptional depth in quality content coverage literally soared in rankings throughout the year.
 Sites that were weaker in their content depth suffered in comparison.”

-Probably the most critical change that SEO industry experts expect in 2019 is that voice search will finally come into its own.
+Voice search is on the rise around the world, driven by convenience and the ubiquity of smartphones.
 That means you need to begin optimising your websites for it now, in all languages.
 Research to understand and target any voice-specific search terms, and optimise for featured snippets, too.
 As Erika Varangouli advised on SearchLaboratory.com:

 For the markets where Google is the dominant player, the number of search results returning featured snippets will also increase, as Google seeks to give users the best experience.
 Brands can take advantage of this trend by optimising their content for voice search but will need to start now as the landscape is about to get more competitive throughout 2019.